Gunjan0703/devops-30days/day 2,3,4/docker.md

 This is what you use when you type docker commandsIt's like a remote control for your TV - you press buttons, and it tells the TV what to doWhen you type docker run, the client sends this request to the Docker daemon
 ## 3. Docker Registry (The Store)
 This is where Docker images are storedDocker Hub is like an app store for Docker imagesYou can download (pull) images from here or upload (push) your own
+# 3. Docker Lifecycle
+## Image Lifecycle
+- Build: Create an image from a Dockerfile
+- Tag: Give the image a name and version
+- Push: Upload to a registry (like Docker Hub)
+- Pull: Download from a registry
+- Remove: Delete the image when not needed
+## Container Lifecycle
+- Create: Make a container from an image
+- Start: Begin running the container
+- Stop: Pause the container
+- Restart: Stop and start again
+- Remove: Delete the container permanently

 # What is a Docker Container?
 A Docker container is like actually cooking the meal using the recipe:It's a running instance of an imageIt's the actual application working and doing its jobEach container is isolated from othersYou can have multiple containers from the same image.